pcraig-madisoncollege-projects/MinecraftJSONGenerator/weeklyReflections.md

 4/26/2021

+Time Spent: TBD

 On Monday, I spent a good chunk of time fleshing out the text component layout on the website.
 While it does need more styling, I am happy to say that basic functionality is working.
 I also started work on the generate command function too, but there is still more that needs to be done to get that working properly.
 All of this development is being done outside the VM so that I can more quickly and effectively develop the JavaScript code (I don't have to redeploy the entire web server this way).

+On Tuesday, I spent a good chunk of time working out the actual command generation ability for the tellraw command.
+Everything went smoothly and I was able to incorporate JavaScript classes and other modularization techniques so that it will be easier to maintain in the future.
+The next big thing will to add saving and loading of commands as well as to fix up the styling of elements on the webpage.